wso2con/2025-BCN-choreo-tutorial-2/reademe2.md

 At this step we will create the dependent components for our application.
 Tipically in an organization when building a new application you would consume existing APIs and databases.
 For this tutorial we will create the components that we will use in our application.

 1. Create Accounts API
-    1. Go in to `Choreo-Tutorial-2` project
+    1. Go in to `Expense Tracker` project
     1. Select `Create Component`
     1. Select `Service Type`
     1. Select `Authorize with Github`